Dr Susan Cartwright

 [+44 114 222 4572 outside UK]

-My teaching activities in the Department centre around astronomy.
-I teach the introductory overview course on astronomy, Our Evolving Universe, a third year course on Introduction to Cosmology, and a course on The History of Astronomy.
+My past astronomy teaching includes the introductory overview course on astronomy, Our Evolving Universe and a third year course on Introduction to Cosmology.
 I also give a lecture on neutrino physics as part of the graduate course for our PhD students.

 Hicks Building, Hounsfield Road, Sheffield S3 7RH, UK